nplan-io/ml_paper_club/README.md

 ## Next meetup's paper ##

+- [03/31/2022] [Webinar Meeting](https://us02web.zoom.us/j/87156213326) Peter presents: Chao Ma, Cheng Zhang (2021) [Identifiable Generative Models for
+Missing Not at Random Data Imputation](https://arxiv.org/pdf/2110.14708.pdf)

-- [03/24/2022] [Webinar Meeting](https://us02web.zoom.us/j/87156213326) - you will need to authenticate with Zoom to join the call.
-Arvid presents: Judea Pearl [On Measurement Bias in Causal Inference](https://arxiv.org/pdf/1203.3504.pdf)
+NOTE: You will need to authenticate with Zoom to join the call.
+You can only authenticate with an email with which you have created a registered zoom account.

 ## Supplementary material ##